MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-embed-report-spo.md

 6. Create a new team site in SharePoint Online.

-7. Add the previously-copied report URL to the Power BI web part.
+7. Add the previously copied report URL to the Power BI web part.

 8. Add all end users and/or groups who are going to consume the data on the SharePoint Online page and in the Power BI app you created.